Where is my nearest AAT approved exam centre?

 Individual unit assessments are available on demand, but synoptic assessments are sat at specific times of the year (normally sat towards the end of the qualification).
 You can download and view the Synoptic assessment windows and result release dates here

-At Foundation and Advanced levels (Level 2 & Level 3), all unit assessments are automatically marked and your result will be available within 24 hours on your MyAAT account (AAT Student portal).
+At Level 2 and level 3, all unit assessments are automatically marked and your result will be available within 24 hours on your MyAAT account (AAT Student portal).
 Synoptic assessments are marked by the AAT and you will receive your result after about 6 weeks.
-At Professional (Level 4) all exams (including the Synoptic) are marked by the AAT and results will also take approximately 6 weeks to come through.
+At Level 4 all exams are marked by the AAT and results will also take approximately 6 weeks to come through.